Anastasiya Novikava

 Carry out a device audit before sourcing any technologies.
 This will help you understand which types of MFA tech to choose and how to train employees to use authentication systems.

-The biggest problem with multi-factor authentication is ensuring employees use authentication tools consistently and safely.
+The biggest problem with MFA is ensuring employees use authentication tools consistently and safely.
 Workers may lapse into unsafe behavior if MFA is too time-consuming or complex.
 That’s why change management is all-important.

-Plan a staged introduction that makes every user feel part of the process.
+Plan a staged introduction that makes every user feel like they are part of the process.
 Extra authentication methods will disrupt working practices, at least for a while.
-But if you approach employees as participants in the process, they will respond positively.
+Yet, if you approach employees as participants, they will respond positively.

 Inform users about upcoming changes at the start of the project.
 Explain how MFA will benefit workers and how user identification works.
 Answer any questions as the project unfolds.
-Workers need to know exactly what is required and how to comply with security policies.
+Employees must understand exactly what's needed and how to comply with security rules.

 Change managers can isolate areas of potential resistance.
 Focus on chokepoints like using third-party devices, managing biometrics, and password management.
 Provide training and refresh user knowledge after MFA comes online.